tonysystem76/Fan-Curve-App/README.md

 Notes:
 - If the service is not present, the application continues to function normally (no-op backend).
-- Current implementation includes stubs for fan RPM/duty and temperature; concrete wiring can be added once the interface is finalized.
+- Current implementation focuses on CPU fan (`pwm1`); additional channels may be added later.

 Configuration files are stored in `~/.fan_curve_app/config.json`.
 You can edit this file directly or use the GUI to modify settings.